 … to THIS?

-When designing concrete trough sinks, The NativeStone® Trough 4819, Trough 3619, and copper trough collection, the kitchen and bath spaces of yesterday were revisited to unearth their hidden history.
-Today’s trough sink is perhaps most at home in modern industrial-inspired bathrooms, but its origins lie in rural kitchens and early communal bathrooms, at a time when indoor plumbing was being introduced.
+When designing concrete trough sinks, The NativeStone® Trough 4819, Trough 3619, and copper trough collection, we revisited the kitchen and bath spaces of yesterday to unearth their hidden history.
+Today’s trough sink is perhaps most at home in modern industrial-inspired bathrooms.
+However, its origins lie in rural kitchens and early communal bathrooms, at a time when indoor plumbing came about.
 In fact, the trough sink’s history is largely the history of all sinks.

-In the pre-plumbing era, homeowners used simple dry sinks; usually, crude shallow trough made of metal, wood, or carved stone and lined with zinc or lead; by depth and width, these sinks were similar to the farm animal troughs found outside.
-Stone sinks sometimes called “slopstones”, in particular, could be found in old English countryside cottages were they are used for everything from preserving meat to washing up.
+In the pre-plumbing era, homeowners used simple dry sinks.
+Usually, crude shallow trough made of metal, wood, or carved stone and lined with zinc or lead.
+By depth and width, these sinks were similar to the farm animal troughs found outside.
+Stone sinks sometimes called “slopstones”, in particular, could be found in old English countryside cottages.
+There they assist in everything from preserving meat to washing up.

-The drain and faucet sink, as we know it today, made its entry in larger cities in the 1850s and in remote areas well after 1900 during a process that stretched over more than a century.
-Its arrival was timed in part with Louis Pasteur’s 1860s studies of the perils of bacteria.
-Soon, existing dry sinks were adapted to accommodate indoor plumbing, turning the trough sink into a workhorse that came to be used in the first communal bathrooms.
+The drain and faucet sink, as we know it today, made its entry in larger cities in the 1850s.
+In remote areas well after 1900 during a process that stretched over more than a century.
+Its arrival coincided with Louis Pasteur’s 1860s studies of the perils of bacteria.
+Soon, existing dry sinks changed to accommodate indoor plumbing.
+This turned the trough sink into a workhorse used in the first communal bathrooms.

-While the Industrial Revolution saw to it that plumbing fixtures in affluent homes grew more decorative and the kitchen sink spun off in all new design directions, the trough sink became largely relegated to the bath space and was the sink style of choice for communal bath spaces like hospitals, stadiums, dormitories, and schools.
-In this way the trough sink inherited its utilitarian reputation, traveling from field to farmhouse kitchen to humble wash-up station to the kitchen and bath spaces of today.
+The Industrial Revolution saw to it that plumbing fixtures in affluent homes grew more decorative and the kitchen sink spun off in all new design directions.
+However, the trough sink became largely relegated to the bath space and was the style for communal bath spaces.
+This included hospitals, stadiums, dormitories, and schools.
+In this way the trough sink inherited its utilitarian reputation.
+It traveled from field to farmhouse kitchen to humble wash-up station to the kitchen and bath spaces of today.

 Prior to its reentry onto the contemporary sink scene, the trough sinks found in modern homes took on a decidedly “period” look.
-Most that you’d see were true antiques, primarily made of rough-hewn stone, cast iron, or porcelain with an integrated backsplash through which a faucet (or two) was mounted; many were hefty stand-alone appliances, as—in their day—these sinks were not yet integrated with countertops.
-These early trough sinks, with their focus on function and comfort, would give way to the first apron-front or farmhouse sinks.
+Most that you see were true antiques, primarily made of rough-hewn stone, cast iron, or porcelain with an integrated backsplash through which a faucet (or two) was mounted.
+Many were hefty stand-alone appliances, as—in their day—these sinks were not yet integrated with countertops.
+These early trough sinks, with their focus on function and comfort, gave way to the first apron-front or farmhouse sinks.